shawlu95/Beyond-LeetCode-SQL/Interview/09_Active_Users_Past_Week/README.md

 ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'WHERE ts = @now' at line 8
 ```

-Similarly, you cannot use window function in *WHERE* clause.
+__Warning__: similarly, you cannot use window function in *WHERE* clause.
 Instead, place it in a temporary table.
 ```
 SET @now = "2019-02-14";
 SELECT